A Complete Guide to Winterizing Your HVAC System

 Winter is just around the corner, and it won’t be that long before it’s time to shut off your air conditioning and turn on your heating system.
 As such, now is a good time to winterize your entire HVAC system to ensure your AC unit doesn’t suffer damage over the winter and also to make sure your heating system is functioning effectively.
 This guide will tell you everything you need to know about winterizing your HVAC system, including what it involves and why it’s important.

-Shut Off the Power of Your Air Conditioner
+Shut Off The Power of Your Air Conditioner

 When the weather starts cooling off in the fall and you no longer need to run your air conditioning, you should always shut off the power to the outdoor AC unit, if possible.
 Shutting off the power is important for ensuring you don’t accidentally turn the AC on during the winter.
 If an AC unit turns on and runs anytime the outdoor temperature is below 60 degrees, it can quickly freeze up and potentially suffer serious damage.
 As such, it’s always a good idea to shut off the power to the unit, just to be safe.